issacto/pycuga/README.md

 ## 📦pycuga

-Pycuga (PYthon CUda Genetic Algorithm) provides a package for performing island-based genetic algorithm on Python and Cuda.
+Pycuga (PYthon CUda Genetic Algorithm) provides a package for performing island-based genetic algorithm on Python and CUDA.

 ### Motivation
 - When I worked on my previous project on [Solving Maximum Satisfiability Problem using CUDA](https://github.com/issacto/cuda-maxsat), I realised a lot of code could be reused, which save a lot of development time for solving other optimisation problems using genetic algorithm and CUDA.